Erpix3lt/KISD-I-Robot/README.md

 Install all dependencies: `pip install -r requirements.txt`

-Copy the .env.template file and name it .env, fill in all connection details.
+Copy the .env.template file and name it .env, fill in all details.
 The default port is 1883.

-Run the Bounce Ball script via: `python3 bounce-ball.py`

-To run the Detection script into the detection folder: `cd detection` and run: `python3 detection.py`
+To run the count cars script run: `python count_cars.py`

 Type `exit` in the venv to exit.